 Which country gives citizenship by buying property?

 Countries that give citizenship through investing in real estate are Malta, Antigua and Barbuda, Dominica, Saint Lucia, St. Kitts and Nevis, and Grenada.

 Can a non-EU citizen live in Spain?

-Which countries offer golden visas?
+Which countries offer Golden Visas?

-How can I get PR in Spain?
+How can I get permanent residency in Spain

 Do US citizens pay tax in Spain?